wavy-cat/website/README.md

-# WavyCat Website
+# WavyCat's Website

-A personalized WavyCat website.
+A personalized WavyCat's website.

 Designed for easy deployment on Cloudflare Pages.